MagixIsAvailable/nlp_toxic_language/Readme.md

 ├── check_mic.py            # Utility script to find Microphone Index
 ├── requirements.txt        # Python library dependencies
-├── .gitignore              # Files excluded from version control └── README.md               # Project documentation
+├── .gitignore              # Files excluded from version control ├── README.md               # Project documentation
+└── test_phrases.txt        #  Scripts to test the Safety Filter (Read these aloud)

 ##  System Requirements
 This project was developed and tested in the following environment.
 While the training notebook can run on standard hardware (Google Colab / CPU), the **Real-Time Safety Filter** requires GPU acceleration for low-latency performance.